ULCompSoc/constitution/constitution.md

 ### 4.7 Handover Documents

-Each outgoing officer of the Committee must present Handover Documents at the end of their term detailing the specific roles and responsibilities and the person(s) with whom they conducted the business of the Society in order to assist the incoming officers with their development of the Society.
+Each officer of the Committee must present Handover Documents at the end of the academic year detailing the specific roles and responsibilities and the person(s) with whom they conducted the business of the Society in order to assist the incoming officers with their development of the Society.

 5 Meetings
 ==========